dlkb/Keep-It-Tidy/CWS.md

 You can doubleclick a tab in the left panel to focus this tab.

-You can click a window in the left panel to focus this window.
+You can doubleclick a window in the left panel to focus this window.

 At the bottom right of chrome://extensions/ you can assign a keyboard shortcut to Top Tomato.